skx/dotfiles/.emacs.d/init.md

            (require feature (symbol-name feature) t)))
 ```

-With the previous method in-place we can now ensure that if some package
+With the previous method in-place we can now ensure that if a package is
-is loaded we can conditionally execute some code:
+successfully loaded we can then conditionally execute some code:

 ```lisp
     (defmacro with-feature (feature &rest body)